 * * *

-A great many other CEU Press books abound in references to Romanian history and culture.
+Plenty of other CEU Press books carry references to Romanian history and culture (starting with older themes):

 - The Gesta Hungarorum of Anonymus, familiar to Romanian historians for long, is available now in a Latin-English bilingual publication;